GARP FRM Part I 6-Month Study Plan

 A Note for Career Changers

-If you are coming from outside risk management (technology, consulting, accounting, an industrial corporate role), the FRM Part I curriculum will introduce vocabulary and institutional context that working risk managers absorb on the job.
+Coming from outside risk management (technology, consulting, accounting, an industrial corporate role)?
+The FRM Part I curriculum will introduce vocabulary and institutional context that working risk managers absorb on the job.
 Plan extra time on Financial Markets and Products in months 3 and 4.
-Working through the GARP books slowly is more valuable than skimming a third-party condensed guide.
+Working through the GARP books slowly beats skimming a third-party condensed guide.

 If you have a quantitative background but no markets exposure, the math months (1, 2, and the VaR/GARCH portion of 5) will feel comfortable, and the products months (3, 4) will not.
 Plan the inverse: extra hours on institutional mechanics, less on distributions and regression.